anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 - Enable clear tracability with versioning to know which requirements have and haven't been covered and track changes over time
 - Clickable links from test cases to requirements
 - One or more tests for every MUST requirement
+- A set of test cases to serve as a template for Cloud Native OVP

 ### Non-Goals
 - Defining any requirements